canadiannomad/clockwork-event-sourcing/docs/index.md

 4. **Event Type** - Custom-made event triggers that a listener would use as a key to poll the event queue for associated events.
 5. **Acknowledgement** - Essentially, an event status of its position in the  call flow.
 Because the event queue is the event reporter, it must acknowledge the event's position in the call flow in order to respond to the client poll for event completion.

+### Event Types
+Event types are part of the event envelope and are carried with the event UUID for event context.
+You must create at least one event listener for every event type.
+A type can be any valid string.
+Event types must be unique.

 ## Installation

 ### Minimum Requirements